Working from Home in the U.S.: Real Opportunities and Tips That Actually Worked for Me

 - Set a timer for 25 minutes.

-- Work on the task without any interruptions until the timer goes off.
+- Work without any interruptions until the timer goes off.

 Structuring Your Daily Schedule for Peak Performance